bitcoinz-wallets/bitcoinz-copay-wallet/resources/readme.md

-# BitcoinZ Wallet Project Resources
+# BTCZ Wallet Project Resources

 This directory contains a `src.sketch` file from which all other assets are exported or derived.